25 Outlook 2016 Command Line Switches You Have to Know

 /cleanrules— Deletes both client-based and server-based rules.

 /cleanviews— Deletes any custom views and restores the defaults.

 Switches can be used to open individual files in Outlook without having to navigate through an email inbox.
 The following command will open either a message file using the MSG format or a saved search that uses the OSS format—just swap out file-name.

 /hol to open a HOL file, and

 /ical to open an ICS file.

-However, sometimes you might not have the file name of the content that we’re looking for to hand.
+Sometimes you might not have the file name of the content that you’re looking for.
 In this situation, you can use the

-This will produce the window below, which can be used as a powerful search tool to find just about anything hidden away in Outlook.
+This will produce the Advanced Find window, which is a powerful search tool to find just about anything hidden away in Outlook.

-Initializing Outlook from a Run command might shave a few seconds off the process, but that’s not the only reason you might want to use this technique.
+Initializing Outlook from a Run command might shave a few seconds off the process, but that’s not the only reason you might want to use it.
 By taking advantage of switches, you can open Outlook and perform other useful tasks at the same time.